-The fruit is simply scrumptious -- blue-black, extra-large, and entirely seedless, with an abundance of sweet juice and a unique spicy underbite.
+These grapes are simply scrumptious -- blue-black, extra-large, and entirely seedless, with an abundance of sweet juice and a unique spicy underbite.
 The skin is quite thin, giving you more real grape flavor, and the flesh is firm but tender and juicy-sweet.
 Until you've tasted this grape straight from your own garden, you won't believe such a combination of flavors could exist in such a small, perfect package!

 If given the recommended annual pruning, this vine reaches 8 feet tall and can spread almost indefinitely.
 It is ideal for training up an arbor, pergola, or trellis.
-And unlike many other varieties, which were devastated by Phylloxera when this disease spread through the European crops, 'Glenora' is completely resistant to this disease.
+And unlike many other varieties, which were devastated by Phylloxera when this disease spread through the European crops, Glenora is completely resistant to this disease.
 It also shows superior ability to resist mildew, making it suitable for humid southern climates.